Simple Greece Itinerary: Ideas for Planning One Week in Greece

 One of the oldest cities in the world, Athens is not to be missed.
 Spend a few days exploring impressive ruins and soaking in the history of the ancient Greeks.
 You’ll even find some gorgeous beaches near Athens.

-Athens can also make a good base for day trips to nearby areas.
+Athens can be a good base for day trips to nearby areas.
 We typically recommend no more than 2 to 3 hours one way for enjoyable day trip distance, but there are exceptions.
 Check out hotel reviews in Athens here.

 The Acropolis and Parthenon – The most iconic site in Greece, the Parthenon sits on top of a hill overlooking the city of Athens.
 If you do nothing else in Athens, go see the Parthenon and the Acropolis, which are two of the most famous landmarks in Greece.
 If you’re visiting in the summer, go early or late in the day to avoid the heat.